Guided local search: Solution features

 To apply GLS, solution features must be defined for the given problem.
 Solution features are defined to distinguish between solutions with different characteristics, so that regions of similarity around local optima can be recognized and avoided.
 The choice of solution features depends on the type of problem, and also to a certain extent on the local search algorithm.
 For each feature $f_i$ a cost function $c_i$ is defined.

 Each feature is also associated with a penalty $p_i$ (initially set to 0) to record the number of occurrences of the feature in local minima.

 The features and costs often come directly from the objective function.
 For example, in the traveling salesman problem, “whether the tour goes directly from city X to city Y” can be defined to be a feature.
 The distance between X and Y can be defined to be the cost.
-In the SAT and weighted MAX-SAT problems, the features can be “whether clause C satisfied by the current assignments”.
+In the SAT and weighted MAX-SAT problems, the features can be “whether clause C is satisfied by the current assignments”.

 At the implementation level, we define for each feature $i$ an Indicator Function $I_i$ indicating whether the feature is present in the current solution or not. $I_i$ is 1 when solution $x$ exhibits property $i$, 0 otherwise.